themoken/documents/Bylaws.md

 5. Only members in the branch in good standing may vote.

 ### Section 3: Meetings
 The Austin IWW branch shall hold meetings every other week.
-Only members of the IWW in good standing may ateend general business meetings.
+Only members of the IWW in good standing and venue staffers may ateend general business meetings.
+IWW members who are members of ATX GMB will have voice and vote.
 IWW members who are not members of ATX GMB have voice but no vote.

 ### Section 4: Amendment of Bylaws
 Amendments to these bylaws may be proposed no later than prior to annual elections and will be voted on there by all